Welcome to API Gateway Plugin Hub

 Kafka Logger

-The kafka-logger plugin pushes request and response logs as JSON objects to Apache Kafka clusters in batches and supports the customization of log formats.
+The kafka-logger plugin pushes request and response logs as JSON objects to Apache Kafka clusters in batches, allowing for customizable log formats to enhance data management.

 HTTP Logger

-The http-logger plugin pushes request and response logs as JSON objects to HTTP(S) servers in batches and supports the customization of log formats.
+The http-logger plugin pushes request and response logs as JSON objects to HTTP(S) servers in batches, allowing for customizable log formats to enhance data management.

 Prometheus

-The prometheus plugin provides the capability to integrate APISIX with Prometheus for metric collection and continuous monitoring.
+The prometheus plugin integrates with Prometheus for metric collection and continuous monitoring, enhancing API observability.

 OpenTelemetry